odraencoded/armoire/README.md

 Armoire will automatically check for stylesheets with the `default-style` on initialization, but it doesn't watch for stylesheets added after it was loaded.
 It's a good idea to include armoire.js after your stylesheets have been defined but before the body of the page so it can setup your page style before anything is shown.

+### Other examples

+See https://github.com/odraencoded/armoire/tree/master/examples for more examples